mvcss/mvcss.github.com/source/styleguide/naming.md

 Structures and Components exist as Sass partials in their respective directories, and are always singular.
 Examples include `icon`, `button`, `grid`, `form`, and `modal`.

-If the name comprises two words, utilize `camelCase`—for instance, `taskList`.
+If the name comprises two words, utilize `camelCase` &mdash; for instance, `taskList`.

 ### Modifiers